Neale Hanvey

-James Neale Hanvey (born 28 December 1964) is a Scottish nationalist politician who has been depute leader of the Alba Party since March 2025.
+James Neale Hanvey (born 28 December 1964) is a Scottish politician who was depute leader of the Alba Party from March 2025 until the party's dissolution in March 2026.

 Previously, Hanvey was leader of the Alba Party in the House of Commons from 2021 to 2024, and served as the Member of Parliament (MP) for Kirkcaldy and Cowdenbeath from 2019 to 2024.

 Formerly a member of the Scottish National Party (SNP), he defected from the SNP to the Alba Party in March 2021.
 He was the SNP member and spokesperson for the Health and Social Care Select Committee and he was briefly SNP Spokesperson on the Covid Vaccine Deployment.

 Early life and career

 James Hanvey was born in Belfast, the son of James Hanvey and Mary Hanvey (née Withers).
 He was educated at Glenrothes High School before starting a twenty-five year career in the National Health Service.
 In 2005, he was appointed as the divisional nurse director for rare cancer at the Royal Marsden Hospital.
 He has been a contributing author to medical textbooks.